trailheadlabs/outerspatial-map-library/api/index.md

       }]
     };

-If you are embedding media (images, audio, and/or video) in your popup, you should hardcode the height and width of the media in your HTML so NPMap.js can size the popup appropriately:
+If you are embedding media (images, audio, and/or video) in your popup, you should hardcode the height and width of the media in your HTML so OuterSpatial.js can size the popup appropriately:

-    var NPMap = {
+    var OuterSpatial = {
       div: 'map',
       overlays: [{
         ...